Battle of the Mỹ Chánh Line: Operation Song Than 5-72

 During darkness on 12 May, the 369th Brigade's reconnaissance company, the communications officer of the 9th Battalion and a small group of other Marines swam the Mỹ Chánh River to establish a communications site to assist command and control of the operation the next morning.
 CH-46s and CH-53s from HMM-164, part of the USMC 9th Marine Amphibious Brigade (9th MAB) operating off the coast of South Vietnam, then lifted 1,138 Marines into attack positions.
-To move the two battalions, 60 Marines were carried by each CH-53 and 20 by each CH-46 in two sequential waves.
+To move the two battalions, 60 marines were carried by each CH-53 and 20 by each CH-46 in two sequential waves.
 HMM-164 planned to provide the maximum possible lift capability in each wave and to reduce possible losses, the helicopter assault routes were flown Nap-of-the-earth contrary to then-current practice.
 The CH-46s were to be 30 ft to 40 ft above ground and the CH-53s only slightly higher.
 Six AH-1G Cobras, two OH-6As and a UH-1 of the Army's Troop F, 4th Cavalry (Air Cavalry) flying from Phu Bai Combat Base provided armed escort.
 A single wave of helicopters was used for each of two landing zones, reducing the exposure time to PAVN antiaircraft fire.
 The helicopters proceeded to Fire Base Sally to load the 3rd and 8th Battalions, 369th Brigade.

 The two landing zones received devastating fire from the air and sea.
 As a result, touchdown in Landing Zone Tango (16.707°N 107.268°E) occurred at 09:30 without opposition in a cloud of dust and smoke.
 The Marine helicopters returned to the ships for fuel then flew back to Firebase Sally for the second wave at 10:55.
 As the lead aircraft touched down in Landing Zone Delta moderate small-arms fire was received.
 Immediately, the Army commander of the escorting gunships shifted the landing to the southern portion of the zone.
 The PAVN hit three CH-46s and Marine airmen left one CH-53 in the zone with a damaged tail rotor which had to be destroyed to prevent its capture.

 Once on the ground, the two battalions swept south and attacked toward the Mỹ Chánh River.
 Shortly thereafter, the 9th Battalion crossed the Mỹ Chánh and attacked north toward its two sister battalions.
 The PAVN 66th Regiment was caught completely by surprise.
 As the two battalions marched south to link up with the 9th Battalion, they uncovered large quantities of combat equipment and freed more than 150 civilians who had been detained by the PAVN.
-The joint efforts resulted in reports of 240 PAVN soldiers killed, three tanks destroyed and two 130mm guns put out of action.
+The joint efforts resulted in reports of 240 PAVN soldiers killed, three tanks destroyed and two 130 mm guns put out of action.

+On 14 May approximately 4,000 ARVN 1st Division troops supported by artillery and B-52 strikes advanced west from Firebase Birmingham along Route 547 coming to within 0.5 mi of Firebase Bastogne and killed 110 PAVN.